yanncalec/dpmhm/docs/index.md

 3. Use with machine learning models

 ### Installing a dataset
-This package does not provide the actual datasets (the total of original files is ~ 158 Gb, see [Datasets](datasets.md)), only the facilities for their preprocessing.
+This package does not provide the actual datasets, only the facilities for their preprocessing.
 A dataset must be installed before being loaded into memory.
 The general procedure consists of first downloading the original data then building the dataset of [tfrecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) format using `tensorflow_datasets`.

 ### Preprocessing a dataset